benjaminmao123/CS100/Assignments/Assignment_4/README.md

 So for example
 > echo a && echo b | tr A-Z a-z > test.txt && cat < test.txt

+would be converted into
+> echo a echo b tr A-Z a-z test.txt cat test.txt && | > && <

+which after being converted into reverse polish notation would look like:

 would look like:
 > Root: "|" <br/>
 > Root->lhs: "&&" <br/>